NiklasBeierl/nosyms/README.md

 // TODO

 # Setup
+> Note: You do **not** need to set up the dependencies of this project to use the volatility3 plugins!
+A working installation of [volatility3](https://github.com/volatilityfoundation/volatility3) is sufficient.

 This project uses [poetry](https://python-poetry.org/docs/) to manage its python dependencies.
 The most convenient way to get started probably is using `pip3 install --user poetry` to install poetry "globally" and then running